kkmurerwa/Django_Startup_Script/README.md

 6. (Optional) Adds urls.py files to each app created

+## Prerequisites
+In order to utilize this script, you have to have
+1. Python 3.* installed.
+2. Pipenv installed on your Windows computer.

 ## Instructions for use
 I highly doubt you will need instructions for this script.
 It involves a lot of prompts and provides output for every step it takes in the process